MSatiro/direct-cn-android/README.md

 Ipv4:Port `(ex: 136.361.221.211:43578)`

-Every time you start an online game, people will have these three addresses chooses to be using.
-I hope this can help someone, as it helped me
+Every time you start an online game, people will have these three addresses choices to use

 # **Tips:**